 Actuarial gains and losses are recognized immediately in the unfunded actuarial liability of the System.
-For purposes of determining future employer contributions, however, the actuarial gains and losses are amortized in accordance with the funding plan established in state law by Public Act 88-0593, as amended.
-Public Acts 90-0065 and 92-0566 also addressed the required level of employer retirement contributions.
+For purposes of determining future employer contributions, however, the actuarial gains and losses are amortized in accordance with the funding plan as previously described.

 For ancillary benefits for active members, in particular disability benefits, death and survivor benefits, termination benefits, and the post-retirement increments, the same procedure as outlined above is followed.